ITER: Iterative Neural Repair for Multi-Location Patches: Experimental Results

 \subsection{Answers to RQ2: Multi-location Bugs}

-In RQ2, we focus on multi-location bugs, which is arguably one of the frontiers of program repair research. \autoref{table-multi-location} gives the evaluation of \approach in repairing 33 multi-location bugs from Defects4J, with a quantitative comparison against VarFix \cite{varfix} and Hercules \cite{hercules}.
+In RQ2, we focus on multi-location bugs, which is arguably one of the frontiers of program repair research. \autoref{table-multi-location} gives the evaluation of \approach in repairing 35 multi-location bugs from Defects4J, with a quantitative comparison against VarFix \cite{varfix}, Hercules \cite{hercules} \ICSERevision{and DEAR \cite{dear-icse22}}.
 The first fourth columns show the bug information including their bug id, the number of classes that required edits, the number of edit locations in the ground truth patches, and the number of failing tests.
-The repair results are shown in the last three columns, where a $\checkmark$ indicates the bug is successfully repaired and a $\checkmark$ indicates the bugs only repaired by \approach and not by any technique from previous research.
+The repair results are shown in the last \ICSERevision{four} columns, where a $\checkmark$ indicates the bug is successfully repaired and a $\checkmark$ indicates the bugs only repaired by \approach and not by any technique from previous research.
 In the last row, we summarize the repair results by showing the total number of repaired bugs.

-\textbf{Effectiveness} Over the 33 evaluated multi-location bugs, \approach repairs 15 of them with 6 unique bugs that have never been repaired in the literature before.
-This result outperforms Hercules by 25\% (15 vs. 12) and VarFix by 200\% (15 vs. 5).
+\textbf{Effectiveness} Over the \ICSERevision{35} evaluated multi-location bugs, \approach repairs \ICSERevision{17} of them with \ICSERevision{9} unique bugs that have never been repaired in the literature before.
+This result outperforms Hercules by \ICSERevision{41.6\% (17 vs. 12), VarFix by 240\% (17 vs. 5) and DEAR by 750\% (17 vs. 2)}.
 We explain this major improvement of \approach as follows.
-First, neither VarFix nor Hercules conducts any kind of patch improvement or iterations, \approach is the first approach to iteratively repair bugs with neural networks.
+First, \ICSERevision{none of the three related work } conducts any kind of patch improvement or iterations, \approach is the first approach to iteratively repair bugs with neural networks.
 This concept of iterative inference is essential to stack edit locations one after the other and synthesize a final multi-location patch.
 Second, \approach is the only approach that re-executes fault localization after a partial patch is found that reduces the number of failing tests.
 This key technical feature eliminates the suspicious locations that have been repaired, and enables the other buggy locations involved in the multi-location bug to be identified and better ranked, as more suspicious.